Skip to content

 Manuel Pastor, University of Southern California

-john a. powell, Ohio State University
+John A. Powell, Ohio State University

-Andrew Wiese, University of California, San Diego
+Andrew Wiese, San Diego State University

 Pavelid Castañeda Playing the Llanera Harp, c.1995, courtesy of Hofstra University Special Collections